 Over the years, his ear-to-the-ground knowledge has been employed by various guidebooks, including National Geographic Traveller: Peru, DK Eyewitness, Footprint: South America Handbook and Viva Peru!

-Once in Peru, Lluis volunteered at South American Explorers in Lima (which Miles would, coincidentally, later manage), and updated information for the Lonely Planet guidebook, which entailed travel to many lesser-known corners of the country.
+Once in Peru, Lluis volunteered at the South American Explorers Club in Lima (which Miles would, coincidentally, later manage), and updated information for the Lonely Planet guidebook, which entailed travel to many lesser-known corners of the country.

 In 1995, he moved to Tarapoto to take up the post of Director of an international development project promoting sustainable agriculture, principally with palm hearts and cocoa.
 He managed to persuade local producers to begin making chocolate, which is now one of the region's marquee products.